Formation of $\bar{\rm{H}}^+$ via three body attachment of $\rm{e}^+$ to $\bar{\rm{H}}$: Theoretical consideration

 The transition rate for the 3BAe process is obtained by calculating the quantity

 where the integration runs over the momentum $\bm{ k}_e'$ of the outgoing electron and the time duration $T$ is of the order of the interaction time.

-Next, we insert \eqref{amplitude_result} into \eqref{rate} and express $V_p$ and $V_e$ by the number densities $n_p$ and $n_e$ of positrons and electrons according to $V_p = 1/n_p$ and $V_e=1/n_e$, respectively.
+Next, we insert the amplitude \eqref{amplitude_result_2} obtained into \eqref{rate} and express $V_p$ and $V_e$ by the corresponding number densities $n_p$ and $n_e$ of positrons and electrons according to $V_p = 1/n_p$ and $V_e=1/n_e$.
 Subsequently, the $\bar{\rm{H}}^+$ formation rate $R_{3BAe}$ per unit of time (per anithydrogen $\bar{\rm{H}}$) for 3BAe reads